Give It to Me (Timbaland song): Music video

 On February 26, 2007, the music video for "Give It to Me" was premiered on MTV's Total Request Live.
 It shows Timbaland, Nelly Furtado, and Justin Timberlake performing the song at the 2007 Grammy Awards pre-show concert, and is intercut with footage from a studio recording session and from inside Timbaland's tour bus.
-The clip also shows Furtado singing on a balcony.
-The video was directed by Paul "Coy" Allen and Timbaland and appeared at number ninety-eight on BET's Notarized: Top 100 Videos of 2007 countdown.
+The clip also shows Furtado singing on a balcony of Four Seasons Hotel in Los Angeles.
+The video was directed by Paul Coy Allen and Timbaland and appeared at number ninety-eight on BET's Notarized: Top 100 Videos of 2007 countdown.